 The best thing about road trip food (other than eating it) is that it is always with you.
 Anywhere you go, you have everything you could ever want to eat right there.
 It makes it easy to decide to eat breakfast atop an incredible vista point, eat lunch in the parking lot of a historic lighthouse while watching whales pass by, or eat dinner on the beach.

 Plus, with lots of different options, we never feel like we’re eating the same thing over and over.
-For example, a couple days of meals for Brian and I may look something like this:
+For example, a couple days of meals may look something like this:

-- Breakfast: A Mighty Kong Muffin, two hard boiled eggs, and apple slices
+- Breakfast: An RX Bar, two hard boiled eggs, and apple slices

 - Lunch: Meatballs with barbecue sauce or horseradish mustard, mixed berries, and chips